Registered Nurse Visa Sponsorship Jobs in North Carolina

 Which companies sponsor visas for registered nurses in North Carolina?

 The largest sponsors for registered nurse roles in North Carolina are Duke University Health System, UNC Health, Novant Health, Atrium Health, and WakeMed.
-These health systems operate multiple hospitals and outpatient facilities across the state and have documented histories of filing H-1B and EB-3 petitions for internationally trained nurses.
+These health systems operate multiple hospitals and outpatient facilities across the state and have documented histories of filing H-1B visa and EB-3 petitions for internationally trained nurses.
 Smaller regional hospitals and long-term care facilities also sponsor, though less consistently.

 Which visa types are most common for registered nurse roles in North Carolina?

 The EB-3 employment-based immigrant visa is the most common pathway for internationally trained registered nurses in North Carolina, as it directly supports skilled workers and professionals including RNs.
 The H-1B nonimmigrant visa applies when the nursing role meets specialty occupation criteria, which requires a specific degree requirement tied to the position.
-Some nurses also enter through TN status if they hold Canadian or Mexican citizenship.
+Some nurses also enter through TN visa status if they hold Canadian or Mexican citizenship.

 Which cities in North Carolina have the most registered nurse sponsorship jobs?